Trail Map & Terrain

 ALPINE RESPONSIBILITY CODE

 THERE ARE ELEMENTS OF RISK THAT COMMON SENSE AND PERSONAL AWARENESS CAN HELP REDUCE.
-REGARDLESS OF HOW YOU DECIDE TO USE THE SLOPES, ALWAYS SHOW COURTESY TO OTHERS.
-PLEASE ADHERE TO THE CODE LISTED BELOW AND SHARE WITH OTHERS THE RESPONSIBILITY FOR A SAFE OUTDOOR EXPERIENCE.
+ALWAYS SHOW COURTESY TO OTHERS.
+PLEASE ADHERE TO THE CODE BELOW AND SHARE WITH OTHERS THE RESPONSABILITY FOR A SAFE EXPERIENCE

 Always stay in control.
 You must be able to stop, or avoid other people or objects.